Second Sunday Talks

 Our Second Sunday talks are one-hour in length and feature a guest speaker or panel discussion followed by a question and answer session.
 Past topics include the Creighton Family, Nebraska’s role in the Civil War, the Blackstone Hotel, and the Standing Bear v.
 Crook Trial.

-The program typically takes place in Metropolitan Community College’s Building 10, Room 110 on the Historic Fort Omaha Campus.
+The program typically takes place in the Gross Auditorium (Hill Macaluso Hall) on the College of Saint Mary Campus at 7000 Mercy Road.
 Second Sunday talks are free to our members and only $5 for non-members.
 To RSVP to an upcoming talk, please call 402-455-9990, ext.
 101 or e-mail Members@DouglasCoHistory.org.

 If you are interested in presenting on a local topic for our Second Sunday Talk, contact 402-455-9990 or e-mail Outreach@DouglasCoHistory.org.